webrogue-runtime/webrogue-runtime.github.io/topics/platform_linux.md

 More CPU and distro support will come in future versions.

 # Implementation details
-AOT artifacts for Linux are compiled with Clang-16 in Debian "bullseye" Docker image.
+AOT artifacts for Linux are compiled with Clang-19 in Debian "bookworm" Docker image.

 Since most Linux distros include Mesa's OpenGL ES drives, no graphics emulation layer is required.